Disclose unaccompanied cash on entry and exit from a third country in postal and cargo traffic on request

-- in postal parcels,
+- in postal packages,

-- in shipments with courier services,
+- in courier shipments,

 - in unaccompanied baggage, or

-- as containerized cargo
+- as containerised cargo

 Cash means: